Hong Kong 47: Trial

-The trial for Hong Kong 47 is expected to run for 90 days, and began on 6 February 2023, nearly two years after the arrest.
+When the trial began on 6 February 2023, nearly two years after the arrest, it was expected to run for 90 days.
+Those who have pleaded guilty will not be sentenced until after the trial.

 League of Social Democrats, one of the last active pro-democracy groups, organised a small protest under a heavy police presence, decrying the crackdown as "shameless" and calling for the release of all political prisoners.
 Representatives from eleven countries including the UK and the US, along with the European Union were also among those queueing up.

 The trial opened with the court reading out the charge and formally taking pleas from 18 defendants in front of three national security judges – Andrew Chan, Johnny Chan and Alex Lee.
 All 18 repeated that they would plead not guilty except Ng Kin-wai and Mike Lam, both changed their mind earlier.

+The key issue of this case is whether the defendants reached an agreement to indiscriminately veto the budget in order to force the dissolution of Legislative Council and the resignation of Chief Executive, which amounts to "subversion".

 Prosecutors told the West Kowloon Magistrates Court that the accused had conspired to seriously interfere, disrupt or undermine the duties and functions of the Hong Kong government, "with a view to subverting the state power".
 An amended filing revealed the prosecution had dropped one accusation that the group intended to use "the threat of force", a change noted in court by Gwyneth Ho, one of the defendants.
-Leung Kwok-hung, on the other hand, said in court that there was "no crime to admit" and that “it is not a crime to act against a totalitarian regime”.
+Leung Kwok-hung, on the other hand, said in court that there was "no crime to admit" and that "it is not a crime to act against a totalitarian regime".

 Prosecutor Anthony Chau said that if the elections were not delayed due to COVID-19, the alleged conspiracy would have been "carried out to fruition."

-On the second day of the trial, a video was played in courtroom showing a closed-door meeting held in May 2020, attended by Benny Tai and other democrats, in which Tai suggested launching the primary election and other details of the plan.
-As the footage was shaky and shot below a table, with the camera pointing towards Tai from time to time, questions arise over who recorded the video.
-Points Media, formed by overseas Hongkongers, identified Kim Chan, once joined pro-Beijing party DAB, as the recorder.
-Chan's attendance in the meeting was confirmed by ex-District Councillor Michael Mo.
+As the trial was underway, a suspected projectile shattered a window at the West Kowloon Law Courts Building in February.
+Secretary for Justice Paul Lam condemned "any violent acts intended to disrupt or damage the due administration of justice".
+Protective screens were installed along a flyover next to the courthouse in late March.

+The trial ended on 4 December 2023.

+Trial timeline

 Witnesses for prosecution

-The court also heard that four people who are to plead guilty, Au Nok-hin, Mike Lam, Andrew Chiu, Ben Chung, will give evidence as witnesses for the prosecution.
-Those who have pleaded guilty will not be sentenced until after the trial.
+The court also heard that four people who are to plead guilty, Au Nok-hin, Andrew Chiu, Ben Chung, Mike Lam, will give evidence as witnesses for the prosecution.
+Au, Chiu, and Chung each testified for 24, 17, and 3 days.

-Au started testifying against fellow democrats on 6th day of trial, revealing the plan for primaries first floated in January 2020, in which Tai labelled a majority in the Legislative Council as a "constitutional weapon of mass destruction".
-Au also named a number of participants in various meetings, and how others reacted differently to Tai's plan.